park-bench/park-bench.github.io/README.md

 These projects are all licensed under the Gnu Public License version 3.
 This description project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International license.

+# Special Thanks
+We'd like to thank to the now defunct [CivicLab](http://www.civiclab.us/) and it former operators, Benjamin Sugar and [Tom Tresser](http://www.tresser.com/).
+CivicLab provided some early support for our project by providing regular meeting and storage space.

+Mr. Tresser is an especially vocal community activist.
+As a thank you to him, we would like to bring your attention to his book, [Chicago Is Not Broke](http://wearenotbroke.org/).